nci-ref-clim-data/FROGS/README.md

 ## Author note

 Please note that this is a collection of datasets and the original sources should be cited too wherever possible.

+## Assistance

+For assistance with FROGS data on NCI, open a new issue at https://github.com/nci-ref-clim-data/FROGS/issues